AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2023-09-28-managedmodels.md

   entity.
 - Two supporting attributes for CoreData migration: `_$originalName` and `_$hashModifier`.
-- And a `fetchRequest` class function, if the user didn't specify one.

 If someone has more specific questions, feel free to ping me.